SzJackiewicz/GymDiary/README.md

 ------------------------------------

 This is App, which helps to track Your progress on Gym.
 If You're looking for simple tool to do this - this is it!
-Define Your workout templates witch excercises, reps, weight, and forget to use scratchbook or some sheets to do it manualy on every training.
+Define Your workout templates witch excercises, reps, weight, and forget about using scratchbook or some sheets to do it manualy on every training.

 App is still in development state.
 What (in near future) You can expect?
 Lets see:
 - add new excercise manualy or select from list